alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [ActiveLabel](https://github.com/optonaut/ActiveLabel.swift) - UILabel drop-in replacement supporting Hashtags (#), Mentions (@) and URLs (http://) written in Swift
 * [ASAttributedLabelNode](https://github.com/alex-alex/ASAttributedLabelNode)
+* [EFAutoScrollLabel](https://github.com/EyreFree/EFAutoScrollLabel) - A label which can scroll when text length beyond the width of label.
 * [GlitchLabel](https://github.com/kciter/GlitchLabel) - glitch effect
 * [GlowingLabel](https://github.com/RajChanchal/GlowingLabel) - A label with an outer glow.
+* [IHTypeWriterLabel](https://github.com/Ibrahimhass/IHTypeWriterLabel) - A simple, UILabel subclass which poulates itself as if being typed.
 * [KDEDateLabel](https://github.com/delannoyk/KDEDateLabel) - UILabel subclass that saves you from refreshing it when using 'time ago' format.
 * [LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel) - Graceful morphing effects for UILabel written in Swift.
 * [MAGlowingLabel](https://github.com/Marwan8/MAGlowingLabel) - A UILabel with an animated glowing effect written in Swift.